thementat42/Manganese/docs/01_variables.md

 Type declarations are required on variables without an initial value.
 Variables with an initial value generally do not require a type declaration, as the compiler will infer which type the variable is.
+Variables which are declared without a value are uninitialized.
+Using an uninitialized variable will cause a warning.

 ## === Type Qualifiers ===